Classes and structs

 The binder starts off by creating an instance of the bound type with default values of public fields and properties (the same way as Activator.CreateInstance

 does) and then recursively binds the value of every field and property to a corresponding subsection of the settings tree.
-See binding nodes to models page for a step-by-step illustration of this process.
+See page for a step-by-step illustration of this process.

 Fields and properties don't have to be mutable: readonly fields and properties with private setters (or even without one) are fine.